What's the latest on European travel restrictions?

 - Safety measures include restrictions around leisure, culture, sport and skiing.

-- You'll need to present a negative COVID-19 test result if you are travelling to Andorra.
+- Most travellers will need to present a negative COVID-19 test result to enter Andorra.

 More information here.